Agile-Labs-Tech/agilelabs-isms-policy/09 cryptographic policy/README.md

     * number of systems to which cryptographic controls are applied contrary to this Policy

 # Use Of Cryptography
+Company-managed macOS devices must have FileVault full disk encryption enabled.
+FileVault shall use Apple’s native full disk encryption standard, XTS-AES-128 with a 256-bit key.
+Recovery keys must be securely stored

 ## Cryptographic controls

 1. The organization must protect confidential information during transmission by means of cryptographic controls; using password encryption software to encrypt the files containing the information before transmitting them.

-1. TL is responsible for preparing instructions on the use of the mentioned cryptographic tools.
+2. TL is responsible for preparing instructions on the use of the mentioned cryptographic tools.
-2. Owners of individual assets to which cryptographic controls are applied are responsible for appropriate application of individual cryptographic controls.
+3. Owners of individual assets to which cryptographic controls are applied are responsible for appropriate application of individual cryptographic controls.

 ## Cryptographic keys